dougeby/IntuneDocs/intune/early-edition.md

 ## Intune apps

+### Improved guidance around the request for access to contacts on Android devices <!--1484985-->

+The Company Portal app for Android often requires the end user to accept the Contacts permission.
+If an end user declines this access, they will now see an in-app notification that alerts them to grant it for conditional access.

+### Secure startup remediation for Android <!--1490712-->

+End users with Android devices will be able to tap the non-compliance reason in the Company Portal app.
+When possible, this will take them directly to the correct location in the settings app to fix the issue.

 <!-- the following are present prior to 1710 -->

 ### Refresh action added to the Company Portal app for Windows 10 <!--1132468-->